openlawteam/tribute-contracts/docs/extensions/Bank.md

 It also manages internal tokens such as shares, loot (but could be anything else).

 On top of that, it implements balance checkpoints so it is possible to retrieve prior balance at a certain block number.
+The balance is managed for the member address (not the delegate key).

+`availableTokens` and `availableInteralTokens`, are tokens that have been whitelisted for use with the DAO.
+A token goes from `tokens` or `internalTokens` to `avaialbleTokens` and `availableInternalTokens` respectively when the function `registerPotentialNewToken` or `registerPotentialNewInternalToken` is called.

 ## Extension state

 ### address[] public tokens;